...

 By We Level Up | Author Alex Evans, PharmD, MBA | Editorial Policy | Research Policy

 Benzodiazepines, also called “benzos”, are commonly prescribed to treat anxiety, insomnia, and seizures.
-Drugs like Xanax, Valium, and Ativan can be used to treat anxiety and sleep problems, but prolonged use can lead to dependence or addiction.
+Drugs like Xanax, Valium, and Ativan can help with anxiety and sleep issues.
+However, using them for a long time can cause dependence or addiction.
 Stopping benzos suddenly can also cause withdrawal symptoms, which can be severe.

 Because of this, it’s best to withdraw from benzodiazepines under a medically supervised detox program.
 Here, we’ll look at what you need to know about benzodiazepine detoxification programs.